 HPO genes discovered with networks built from accessions subsets

 The number of HPO genes discovered in full ZmPAN (503 accessions) and ZmRoot (46 accessions) networks were compared to networks built with a subset of accessions.
 Both ZmPAN and ZmRoot networks were re-built using a common set of 20 accessions.
 The ZmPAN network was re-built using 46 accessions consisting of the 20 common accessions and either 26 random or 26 CML biases accessions to simulate the number used in the full 46 accession ZmRoot network.
-Each network was analyzed for HPO genes in the 17 GWAS elements.
+Each network analyzed for HPO genes in the 17 GWAS elements.

 Supp.
 Table 8